Syed-Muhammad-Daniyal-Gillani/FYDP_HARP/README.md

 This guide sets up a Python virtual environment (venv) for your ROS2 workspace while preventing conflicts during `colcon build`.
 It also ensures that Python dependencies inside the virtual environment are properly recognized.

+Skip step 1.
+Replace FYDP HARP with the folder you're environment is in.
 ## Setup Instructions

 ### 1️⃣ Create Your ROS2 Workspace